Italo Balbo: Blackshirt leader

 In 1921, Balbo joined the newly created National Fascist Party (Partito Nazionale Fascista, or PNF) and soon became a secretary of the Ferrara Fascist organization.
 He began to organize Fascist gangs and formed his own group nicknamed Celibano, after their favorite drink.
 They broke strikes for local landowners and attacked communists and socialists in Portomaggiore, Ravenna, Modena, and Bologna.
 The group once raided the Estense Castle in Ferrara.

-Italo Balbo had become one of the "Ras", adopted from an Ethiopian title somewhat equivalent to a duke, of the Fascist hierarchy by 1922, establishing his local leadership in the party.
-The "Ras" typically wished for a more decentralized Fascist Italian state to be formed, against Mussolini's wishes.
-At 26 years of age, Balbo was the youngest of the "Quadrumvirs": the four main planners of the "March on Rome."
-The "Quadrumvirs" were Michele Bianchi (age 39), Cesare Maria De Vecchi (38), Emilio De Bono (56), and Balbo.
+Balbo had become one of the Ras, adopted from an Ethiopian title somewhat equivalent to a duke, of the Fascist hierarchy by 1922, establishing his local leadership in the party.
+The Ras typically wished for a more decentralized Fascist Italian state to be formed, against Mussolini's wishes.

+At 26 years of age, Balbo was the youngest of the Quadrumvirs: the four main planners of the March on Rome.
+The Quadrumvirs were Michele Bianchi (age 39), Cesare Maria De Vecchi (38), Emilio De Bono (56), and Balbo.
 Mussolini himself (39) would not participate in the risky operation that ultimately brought Italy under Fascist rule.

-In 1923, as one of the "Quadrumvirs", Balbo became a founding member of the Grand Council of Fascism (Gran Consiglio del Fascismo).
-This same year, he was charged with the murder of anti-Fascist parish priest Giovanni Minzoni in Argenta.
+In 1923, as one of the Quadrumvirs, Balbo became a founding member of the Grand Council of Fascism (Gran Consiglio del Fascismo).
+This same year, he was implicated in the murder of anti-Fascist parish priest Giovanni Minzoni in Argenta.
 He fled to Rome and in 1924 became General Commander of the Fascist militia and undersecretary for National Economy in 1925.